exercism/unison/docs/INSTALLATION.md

 ## Installation Options

 The current Unison release is available for Mac OS X, 64-bit Linux, and Windows users!
-We hope that if you are trying out Unison you'll come talk to us in the Exercism slack or in the [Unison language slack](http://unison-lang.org/slack).
+We hope that if you are trying out Unison you'll come talk to us in the Exercism forum or in the [Unison language slack](http://unison-lang.org/slack).
 Come ask questions, and report issues you might encounter!
 We want you to have a welcoming and positive experience when getting started! 😊

+Unison can be downloaded with [homebrew](https://brew.sh/), [Nix](https://github.com/ceedubs/unison-nix/#usage), or directly via packaged binaries.
+All of these download options are described in the [Installation instructions page of our website](https://www.unison-lang.org/learn/quickstart/#installation-options).
+Once you have the UCM installed, head back here!

 ### Option 1: Using Homebrew